alxdwa/portfolio-mar-19/README.md

 ### Project Plan & Timeline ###

 The portfolio needs to be deployed within the timeframe of one week, so careful time management was required.
-This was a rough timeline anf plan that I drafted at the beginning of the week:
+This was a rough timeline and plan that I drafted at the beginning of the week:

 Mon 18th:
 * Brainstorming